History of Toruń: Early history

 The first settlement in the vicinity of Toruń is dated by archaeologists to 1100 BC (Lusatian culture).
 During early medieval times, in the 7th through 13th centuries, it was the location of an old Slavonic settlement, at a ford in the Vistula river.
 In the 10th century it became part of the emerging Polish state ruled by the Piast dynasty.

+Teutonic Order

 In spring 1231 the Teutonic Knights crossed the river Vistula at the height of Nieszawa and established a fortress.
 On 28 December 1233, the Teutonic Knights Hermann von Salza and Hermann Balk, signed the foundation charters for Toruń (Thorn) and Chełmno.
 The original document was lost in 1244.
 The set of rights in general is known as Kulm law.
 In 1236, due to frequent flooding, it was relocated to the present site of the Old Town.
 In 1239 Franciscan friars settled in the city, followed in 1263 by Dominicans.
 In 1264 the adjacent New Town was founded predominantly to house Toruń's growing population of craftsmen and artisans.
 In 1280, the city (or as it was then, both cities) joined the mercantile Hanseatic League, and thus became an important medieval trade centre.